 - 1 tsp Garlic Salt with Minced Parsley

 - Peel potatoes and slice each potato into 8 pieces.
 Set aside.

 - Add chicken stock to the Instant Pot and add sliced potatoes.
 Add 8 TB of butter (I like to slice it into tablespoons before I add it), minced garlic, and garlic salt.

 - Cook on manual, high pressure for 10 minutes.
 Make sure the valve it is set to seal.

 - Once the potatoes are done cooking do a quick pressure release.

 - To the pot, add the remaining 8 TB of butter (again, I like to add it in chunks of Tablespoons), whipped cream cheese, salt (I use 1 tsp), ground pepper, and parsley flakes.

-- I use a potato masher to mash up the potatoes.
-Mash until you get the consistency you like or use a hand mixer to make them creamy.
+- Use a potato masher to mash up the potatoes.
+Mash until you get the consistency you like or use a hand mixer or immersion blender to make them super creamy.